KIJHL delays season to Nov. 13; three teams opt out - Kimberley Daily Bulletin

 “We’re playing hockey,” said Dubois.
 “That’s the good news and hopefully things in the province here improve to the point where some of the restrictions in place now can ease up over the course of the season and we’ll get fans.”

+Derek Stuart, head coach and general manager of the Kimberley Dynamiters, said he thinks it’s great the league has found a way to put together a season, despite the strict restrictions and guidelines.

+“I give credit to Jeff and the league, they’ve found a way to set something up to allow these young guys to continue to play hockey and chase their dreams of moving up,” Stuart said.

-Dubois said the absence of the three teams, plus provincial restrictions on the number of players who can compete will change the KIJHL’s structure of five teams playing in four divisions.
+Dubois said the absence of three teams plus provincial restrictions on the number of players who can compete will change the KIJHL’s structure of five teams playing in four divisions.

 Instead, the league will have two cohorts of four teams and three cohorts of three teams playing each other.
 Dubois said the league is planning to have teams change opponents during the Christmas break and at the end of January following a required 14-day quarantine break.